nats-io/nats-architecture-and-design/adr/ADR-8.md

 #### Consistency Guarantees

-By default, we do not provide read-after-write consistency.
+We do not provide read-after-write consistency.
 Reads are performed directly to any replica, including out of date ones.
 If those replicas do not catch up multiple reads of the same key can give different values between reads.
 If the cluster is healthy and performing well most reads would result in consistent values, but this should not be relied on to be true.

-If `allow_direct` is disabled on a bucket configuration read-after-write consistency is achieved at the expense of performance.
-It is then also not possible to use the mirror based read replicas.
+Historically we had read-after-write consistency, this has been deprecated and retained here for historical record only.

 #### Buckets